(Public Education Achieves in Kentucky -- Nomination deadline extended to Nov. 22)

 The above portion of the entry will account for 70 percent of the scoring.

-- One from a school board member (or school board members).
+- A letter from a school board member (or school board members).
 This letter should express the board's support for the program and detail the impact and potential future impact of the program on academic achievement of students.

 No other materials submitted with an entry will be considered as part of the nomination nor will they be passed along for consideration by the panel of judges.

 Individual districts that previously have received the PEAK

-Award must wait five years before submitting another nomination.
+Award must wait five years before being eligible for the award again.
 This does not

 apply if a district was part of a multidistrict-winning entry.